 Black Oscar Overview

 Black Oscar fish is often crossbred off of the ordinary Oscar fish.
 Jet black in color with many variations of the orange and yellow color appearing in splotches all over their bodies., This fish is often described as “mystic” or “regal”.
-The many shades of of the highlighting orange that adorn its body give them a powerful presence.
-Seeming to have life of their own when the black Oscar is under water.
+The many shades of the highlighting orange that adorn its body give them a powerful presence.
+Seeming to have a life of their own when the black Oscar is underwater.
 Many have described the fish as a “glowing” fish.
 But something else that stands out for this fish is its majestic irregular pattern.
 Almost as though defying every rule and regulation anyone may have for them.
 They definitely are distinct from their cousins.